tnebooks/12th-chemistry/content.en/docs/chemistry-in-everyday-life/_index.md

 The monomers are phenol and formaldehyde.
 The polymer is obtained by the condensation polymerization of these monomers in presence of either an acid or a base catalyst.

-Phenol reacts with methanol to form ortho or para hydroxyl methylphenols which on further reaction with phenol gives linear polymer called novolac.
+Phenol reacts with methanal to form ortho or para hydroxyl methylphenols which on further reaction with phenol gives linear polymer called novolac.
 Novolac on further heating with formaldehyde undergo cross linkages to form bakelite.

 ![](img15.2.png)

 **Uses:**

-Navolac is used in paints.
-Soft bakelites are used for making glue for binding laminated wooden planks and in varinishes, Hard bakelites are used to prepare combs, pens etc..
+Novolac is used in paints.
+Soft bakelites are used for making glue for binding laminated wooden planks and in varnishes, Hard bakelites are used to prepare combs, pens etc..

 **Melamine (Formaldehyde melamine):** The monomers are melamine and formaldehyde.
 These monomers undergo condensation polymerization to form melamine formaldehyde resin.